Aasthag2105/Project/README.md

 BUILD AND EXECUTE<br />

 To use the system, simply follow the following steps:<br/>
-1. Clone this repository using the following command on your command line interface<br />
-git clone https://github.com/Aasthag2105/Project DotsAndBoxes <br />
+1. Clone this repository using the following command on your command line interface: git clone https://github.com/Aasthag2105/Project DotsAndBoxes <br />
 <br />
 2. Go into the directory of the project<br />
 cd DotsAndBoxes<br />